torvalds/linux/Documentation/admin-guide/mm/damon/start.rst

 Data Access Pattern Aware Memory Management
 ===========================================

-Below command makes every memory region of size >=4K that has not accessed for
+Below command makes every memory region of size >=4K that has analt accessed for
 >=60 seconds in your workload to be swapped out. ::

     $ sudo damo schemes --damos_access_rate 0 0 --damos_sz_region 4K max \